Literary Halloween Costumes

 Pick out a favorite from your childhood–the Cowardly Lion, Matilda, Peter Pan.
-There’s no need to go in-depth unless you want to.
+There’s no need to go in-depth unless you want to as these are typically easily recognizable.
 A stylized hairdo and one or two accessories will hit home.

 Of Wicked: The Life and Times of the Wicked Witch of the West by Gregory Maguire.

 It takes commitment to be green, but this costume idea is iconic on a number of levels–the book, the Broadway show, the other book this book is based on.
 It’s 100% recognizable and easy enough to pull off.

 Needed: Green face paint for face, neck, and hands.
 Black, long-sleeved clothing.
 Black witch’s hat.

 If you choose a classic character like Frankenstein’s Monster or Dracula there’s much less work to put into the costume because even a basic rendering gets the message across.
 Some of these ideas are pretty niche, but these classic literary Halloween costumes are sure to hit the mark with any audience.

 Harry Potter costumes will never not be acceptable and they’re ridiculously easy.
 If you haven’t already, take the sorting hat quiz on Pottermore to find out what house you belong in.
 You have to sign up, but this is the OFFICIAL quiz that will decide your house once and for all.

 Needed: Preppy looking clothing including white collared shirt.
 Homemade wand (you can find a stick, can’t you?).